 Derogation is only possible for non-commercial movements

-You cannot apply for derogation from the conditions of the movement itself (for example the blood sample or the three months waiting period).
-However, you can apply for a permit to bring you pet animal to Denmark, even if it does not yet comply with the condition for a non-commercial movement.
+You cannot apply for derogation from the conditions of the movement itself (for example the blood sample or the three months' waiting period).
+However, you can apply for a permit to bring your pet animal to Denmark, even if it does not yet comply with the condition for a non-commercial movement.

 If the Danish Veterinary and Food Administration grants a permit, one of the conditions is that the animal is isolated under official supervision for the time necessary to fulfill the conditions of the Pet Regulation.

-We recommend that you well ahead of your expected departure time apply for derogation, if you know that your pet animal cannot comply with all conditions at the time of departure.
-The later you apply the bigger the risk is that the Danish Veterinary and Food Administration will not have enough time to evaluate your application and come to a decision.
+We recommend that you apply for derogation well ahead of your expected departure time, if you know that your pet animal cannot comply with all conditions at the time of departure.
+The later you apply, the bigger the risk that the Danish Veterinary and Food Administration will not have enough time to evaluate your application and come to a decision.

 What is a non-commercial movement?

-A movement is considered as non-commercial, when all of the following conditions apply:
+The movement of the pet is considered non-commercial, when all of the following conditions apply:

-- The movement of the pet animal is caused by the movement of the owner, because the pet animal either
+- The movement of the animal is caused by the movement of the owner, because the animal either

 - accompanies the owner or

-- the movement of the pet animal take place up to five days before or after the movement of the owner, accompanied by an authorised person.
+- the movement of the animal takes place up to five days before or after the movement of the owner, accompanied by an authorized person.

-- The pet animal is not to be sold.
+- The animal is not to be sold.